Ahsaniat/code-canvas/README.md

 - ELK (Eclipse Layout Kernel) for layered layouts
 - Highlight.js for syntax highlighting
 - VS Code extension samples and APIs

+## Note
+First of all I give thanks to the original author waLLxAck.
+I have forked his source code for this extension and added support for VScode later versions.
+I have also optimized and added new features, while improving usability of the extension.
+You might see build files here.
+I have git committed them intentionally as a fallback.
+I have tested it on vscode 1.129.1.
+Version lesser than this might not work with this extension.
+Even though the extension is under development and more features will be coming next month.
+This is the stable release.
+You are welcome to try it